 PhD funding tends to be given via a department, institution, research project, or Doctoral Training Centre.
 Often to find opportunities, it is best to use one of the databases as the top of this page, or to search on specific University websites.
-Nonetheless, we have found some of the major PhD funding opportunities which are listed below.
+Nonetheless, we have found some of the major PhD funding opportunities resources which are listed below.

 AHRC (Arts and Humanities Research Council) has a variety of doctoral training centres and partnerships you can apply to: